Nuitka/Nuitka-website/site/pages/website-manual.rst

 Image Optimization
 ==================

-We optimize all the images we insert in the website to enhance website performance and achieve better search engine rankings.
+We optimize all the images we insert in the website to enhance the website performance and achieve better search engine rankings.
 To optimize images, run the task ``autoformat PNG images`` or ``autoformat JPEG images`` or ``autoformat current file`` in Visual Code, the latter with the image being open.

-Otherwise if you are not in the Dev Container, open a new terminal in the and paste the following code snippet.
+Otherwise, if you are not in the Dev Container, open a new terminal in the and paste the following code snippet.

 .. code:: bash

-   # Optimize PNG files like this, normally not needed, this
+   # Optimize PNG files like this, usually already done unless you
-   # is lossless.
+   # added new ones.
    sudo apt-get install optipng
    find . -iname *.png -a -type f -exec optipng -o7 -zm1-9 {} \;

-   # Optimize JPEG files like this, normally not needed, this
+   # Optimize JPEG files like this, usually already done unless you
-   # is lossless.
+   # added new ones.
    sudo apt-get install jpegoptim find . -iname *.jpg -a -type f -exec jpegoptim {} \;